emilyedalton/liri-node-app/README.md

 ![](do-what-it-says.gif)

-### do-what-it-says (differnt command)
+### do-what-it-says (different command)

-if the commnands within the file are changed, the program will return results specific to that command.
+If the commnands within the file are changed, the program will return results specific to that command.

 ![](do-what-it-says-diff-command.gif)